aneshas/eventstore/README.md

 - Reading all events
 - Subscribing (streaming) all events from the event store (real-time)
 - Fault-tolerant projection system (Projector)

-## Upcoming

-Add offset handling and retry mechanism to the default Projector.

 ## Example